MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

 # Creating a bot

-The starting point for creating a powerful custom virtual agent with AI for Customer Service Virtual Agent is to create a bot.
-You can then use the Bot Designer to design a conversation path that leads each customer to a resolution of the customer's support issue.
+You can use the Virtual Agent Designer to create a powerful custom virtual agent.
+The Virtual Agent Designer makes it easy to create bots that addresses common customer support issues.
+You can design a conversation path that leads each customer to a resolution.

-To help get you started and tailor the bot to your specific needs, the AI for Customer Service Virtual Agent lets you create a bot using built-in industry-specific templates.
-The templates come with an enhanced artificial intelligence model for that industry, as well as built-in building blocks, called topics, that you can use to build a conversation path for your bot that is tailored to that industry.
+To help get you started and tailor the bot to your specific needs, the Virtual Agent Designer lets you create a bot using built-in industry-specific templates.
+For example, the Virtual Agent Designer includes a template to help you create a virtual agent for retail customers.

+The templates come with an enhanced artificial intelligence model for that industry, as well as built-in content building blocks containing topics, trigger queries, and pre-authored dialogs that you can use to build a conversation path for your bot that is tailored to that industry.
 For example, the Retail template includes a topic that lets you easily communicate store hours to customers.

-The built-in topics supplied by the template can also be useful as a model for building your own topics.
+These industry templates can also be useful as a model for building conversations around your own topics.
 For more information, see [Work with templates](how-to-templates.md).

 ## To create a bot

-1. Launch the AI for Customer Service Virtual Agent in your browser to display the **Create a new bot** screen.
+1. Launch the Virtual Agent Designer in your browser to display the **Create a new bot** screen.

-    AI for Customer Service Virtual Agent supports Microsoft Edge, Internet Explorer 11, and Chrome browsers.
+    AI for Customer Service Virtual Agent supports Internet Explorer 11 and Chrome browsers.

    > [!div class="mx-imgBorder"]
    > ![Create a new bot screen](media/create-bot-1.PNG)